Moses-Harding/CustomAlert/README.md

 # CustomAlert

+According to Apple:
+>The UIAlertController class is intended to be used as-is and does not support subclassing.

-Apple's **UIAlertController** is, in my opinion, clunky, and by their insistence, uncustomizable.
-Additionally, validation is extremely complicated, and it's difficult to get custom messages to appear.
+This leaves limited room for customization.
+Additionally, validation is can be complicated, and it's difficult to get custom messages to appear.
 I created CustomAlert to allow you to 1. rapidly create simple alerts, 2. customize the visual aspects of the alerts, and 3. add validation.

 ## Alert Types